Learn Italian in Florence, meet international friends, and take in the incredible sites of this UNESCO world heritage city.

 All students live with carefully selected local host families near the school, usually 10-20 minutes walking distance to the school or public transportation.
 Prospective host families undergo a rigorous screening process.
 Participants can rest assured that only suitable host families will be selected.
 In order to qualify as a host family, the prospective hosts must:

 Greenheart Travel does not recommend this service because the “additional” services advertised by the airlines are already provided to all travelers and are not worth the money invested by you the traveler.
 At any time, a student can ask an airlines professional for help finding their gate or for connecting flight information, and paying for this add-on UM service is not necessary.
 We have sent hundreds of semester abroad students internationally, for whom we book their flights, and we never use unaccompanied minor services.
 If you would like the peace of mind a UM service provides, Greenheart Travel offers more self-empowering alternatives (such as reviewing airport maps, mapping connections, etc) that we believe teach teenagers relevant life skills about traveling independently.
-Please refer to our webinar about navigating international airports.
+Please refer to our video about navigating international airports.

 Language practice and immersion are the main priority of this program.
 While we do not require the students to sign a contact stating they will only speak in the local language, it is highly encouraged that they use their language skills when talking to friends, partaking in the daily excursions and at night in the residence hall or host family home.
 Program staff and chaperones primarily communicate and answer questions in the local language to encourage this immersion culture.

 In a traditional classroom, students may learn language skills; however, they are not forced to practice these skills in real world situations.
-Through language immersion, your child will both learn the practical language skills in a classroom while also being forced to use them with local, native speakers during the excursions and/or host family experience.
+Through language immersion, you will both learn the practical language skills in a classroom while also being forced to use them with local, native speakers during the excursions and/or host family experience.
 Studies show that 4 weeks of a full language immersion experience can be equivalent to a yearlong college language course because of the intensity of use.

 Greenheart Travel cannot award high school credit.
-Please talk to your school about earning credit for your child’s time abroad.
+Please talk to your school about earning credit for your time abroad.
 Refer to this blog post for tips on transferring credit.

 Your host family will provide you with three meals per day.
 You will usually eat breakfast and dinner at home and take a packed lunch to school.
 You will have the opportunity to experience typical, home-cooked Italian cuisine!